Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 - Allows incrementing (and decrementing in case of a mistake) the queue number to be served.

 ## Features
+#### __Logo__
+The name and the logo DontQ, stands for not to queue and appears on all pages.
+Users will knows they are using the service by seeing this logo.
 ![Logo](state/static/images/logo.png)
-The name and the logo DontQ, stands for not to queue and appears on all pages, users will knows they are using the service by seeing this logo.

 ### The Business Interface